kleros/erc-792/docs/implementing-a-complex-arbitrator.rst

-We implemented a setter for arbitration cost and we made appeal cost exponentiation of the arbitration fee.
+We implemented a setter for arbitration cost and we made appeal cost exponentially increasing.
-To implement this, we are counting the number of appeals with ``appealCost`` variable, which gets increased each time ``appeal`` is executed.
+We achieved that by counting the number of appeals with ``appealCount`` variable, which gets increased each time ``appeal`` is executed.

 This concludes our implementation of a centralized arbitrator with appeal functionality.